nknorg/tuna/README.md

 based services through NKN.
 Node will receive payment for tunneled traffic directly from user.

+Note: UDP mode is still work in progress.
+Please use TCP-only services for now.

 ## Build

 Simply run `make` will do the work.
 The output binary name will be `tuna`.